 If a cart’s design is critical to your requirements, there is a difference here.

 - ThriveCart: Template designs are a bit ‘last year’.
 Though they are perfectly functional and you can customize them.

-- SamCart: Focuses on the regular release of new, fresh templates.
+- SamCart: Focuses on the regular release of new, fresh templates and lets you customize them with their drag and drop builder.
 Keeping up-to-date with the latest trends in online digital sales.